civol/HDLRuby/README.md

-construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and `direction` indicates if the signal is an input, an output, an inout or an inner one; and executable blocks (similar to `always` block of Verilog) are described using the `behavior` keyword.
+construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and `direction` indicates if the signal is an input, an output, an inout or an inner one; and executable blocks (similar to `always` block of Verilog) are described using the `par` keyword when they are parallel and `seq` when they are sequential (i.e, with respectively non-blocking and blocking assignments).

 Once described, a HDLRuby::High system can be converted to a low-level description (HDLRuby::Low) using the `to_low` method.
 For example the